algorithm-helper/algorithm-helper/content/categories/algorithms/shuffling/introduction.md

 There are some terminology that apply to shuffling that are relevant to the algorithms in this topic.

 A permutation is rearranging the elements in an array to some order.
-For an array of `N` (distinct) elements, there are `N!` permutations.
+For an array of $N$ (distinct) elements, there are $N!$ permutations.

 From Wikipedia: